-What complicates financial crimes risk management for trade finance are the number of parties involved in a trade transaction - buyers, sellers, banks (in a variety of roles), shippers, freight forwarders, storage providers and insurers, among them - and trade documentation practices, many of which are highly manual and cannot be easily automated.
+What complicates financial crimes risk management for trade finance are the number of parties involved in a trade transaction - buyers, sellers, banks (in a variety of roles), shippers, freight forwarders, storage providers and insurers, to name a few - and trade documentation practices, many of which are highly manual and cannot be easily automated.
 Both of these factors contribute to the challenges of sanctions screening and transaction monitoring.